Are you suffering from gas pain, discomfort or other side effects of hysterectomy?

 As you recover you will gradually be able to increase the speed of your walking too, usually after the first six weeks of your hysterectomy recovery.

-After your six week check-up with your specialist you may be keen to commence some weight loss exercise and once again ensure that you are fully informed regarding the most appropriate exercises to help you manage your weight.
-A goal of 0.5-0.9kg/week weight loss is safe and realistic for most women.
+After your six week check-up with your specialist you may be keen to commence some weight loss exercise.
+A goal of 0.5-0.9 kg/week weight loss is safe and realistic for most women.

 - Stationary cycling (recumbent cycle is ideal);